Te Kuiti to Whanganui

 or kayak through the remote, spectacular and sometimes exciting upper reaches of the Whanganui river.
 And then it's

-back on your bike for the third stage, where you'll cycle down the almost-deserted lower Whanganui valley road,
+back on your bike for the third stage, where you'll cycle down the almost-deserted lower Whanganui River Road,

 passing tiny hamlets and getting some magnificent views of the river and the surrounding hills.